Thoothukudi district: Lok Sabha Constituency

-Tamil Nadu Assembly Constituencies
+Tamil Nadu Legislative Assembly Constituencies

 Economy

-The V. O. Chidambaranar Port Trust contributes majorly to the economy of the district besides providing employment.
+The V. O. Chidambaranar Port contributes majorly to the economy of the district besides providing employment.
 Thoothukudi hosts industries such as SPIC, Thoothukudi alkaline chemicals, DCW zirconium plant and numerous salt packing companies.
 Many coal based power plants are at various stages of commissioning.
 Kovilpatti consists of many small sized industry especially match stick industries.

 Agriculture

 Paddy is the most cultivated crop in most of the villages like Uzhakkudi, Vallanadu, Aarumugamangalam, Palayakayal, Thiruvaikundam, Sattankulam and Tiruchendur taluks.
 Cumbu, Cholam, Kuthiraivali and other pulses are raised in the dry tracts of Kovilpatti, Vilathikulam, Nagalapuram Ottapidaram, and Thoothukudi taluks.
 Cotton is cultivated in Kovilpatti, Ottapidaram and Thoothukudi Taluks.
 Groundnut cultivation is undertaken in Kovilpatti, Tiruchendur, and Sattankulam taluks.
 Groundnut cake is being used as manure and cattle feed.
 Nagalapuram makes its economy to be solely dependent agriculture.
 Sugarcane and Plantain (Banana) are cultivated on a large scale along the stretch of Uzhakkudi.
 Banana and Beetel cultivation is more prominent in villages like Aarumugamanagalam and Yeral.
 Also vegetables like tomato, chillies, brinjal, lady's finger, beans are cultivated in village of Uzhakkudi.
 Summers are made use to cultivate cotton on a smaller scale.
 Main business of this area is dry chilly, cholam, cumbu, wood charcoal, etc.

 With 35% share, the district is the top producer of Cumbu in Tamil Nadu.
 Palmyrah trees are grown mostly in Tiruchendur, Srivaikundam, Sattankulam and Vilathikulam taluks.
 Jaggery is produced from palmyrah juice; the production of jaggery is the main occupation of the people of Tiruchendur and Sattankulam taluks.
 Banana and other vegetables are raised in Srivaikundam and Tiruchendur taluks.